uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 Tree growth depends on many factors, some of which are included in this dataset, while others are outside the scope of this work.
 Resulting from the following data analysis, different regions were found to have trees of the same species and ages, but variable heights.
 This can be attributed to climate specific variables such as yearly temperature, precipitation, flooding, and even wind speeds (Source 1).
 Variables within the scope of this project that could have an impact on tree growth include: power line interference, setback from conditioned spaces, and land use.
 Additionally, variables describing tree growth such as diameter at breast height, leaf volume, tree height, and tree age also depend on one another (Source 2, 3).
 Throughout this exploratory analysis, four main questions were developed to guide data exploration, which involved data wrangling to produce visualizations of potential correlations among selected variables of interest.
 These questions are as follows:

 1. How does setback (tree distance from heated/air-conditioned spaces) show in different cities and/or regions? (i.e., correlation with tree height and location)

 2. How does growth rate (i.e., height per age of tree) differ for each region, land use, city, etc.?

 3. How do power lines impact the growth of trees? (i.e., number of trees, leaf area, tree height, power lines)

 4. What are the correlations between tree type, land use, height, leaf area, car shade, DBH, CdiaPar, and CDiaPerp for urban tree planning by region and/or city?

 Initially, setback was investigated to understand the effects it has on the height of trees.
 Setback is defined as the distance from the tree to the nearest air-conditioned or heated space (which may not be the same address as the tree location), with values of 1,2,3,4, which are defined as 0m to 8m, 8.1m to 12m, 12.1m to 18m, and > 18m, respectively. .
-After filtering out all the missing values from the dataset, a bar graph was plotted for the mean setback across various locations.(Figure @fig:fig:Ru_Mean_setback_cropped)
+After filtering out all the missing values from the dataset, a bar graph was plotted for the mean setback across various locations.(Figure @fig:Ru_Mean_setback_cropped)

 ![The Mean Setback across different Cities](images\Ru_Mean_setback_cropped.png){#fig:Ru_Mean_setback_cropped width=5in}